 Make playing catch a regular habit.
 My son is motivated by the theatrics of the game, so while plenty of public grassy fields make sufficient backgrounds for playing catch, a real baseball field is even better.

-Check out these fields of dreams, where you can go play when school and baseball practice are not in session:
+Check out these fields of dreams, where you can practice and play when school and baseball practice are not in session:

 Alameda Little League Fields in Alameda